Reviewed by: Internal Healthcare Data Strategy Team

 1. Diverse Data Sources

 Modern healthcare systems must handle data from EHRs, data lakes, imaging devices, IoT wearables, lab systems, claims data, and more.
-This architecture allows all formats, structured to unstructured to flow into one ecosystem.
+This architecture allows all formats, from structured to unstructured, to flow into one ecosystem.

 2. Scalable Storage and Processing